-Just alone, this shift to pro-social attitudes is welcomed and in line with the objectives of the programme, but a closer look at the data shows even more encouraging signs.
-There was a set of questions to do with empathy that did not show much of a shift, an issue explored below: we conclude the questions did not adequately capture the children's attitudes either pre or post test, based in part on teachers' and implementers' testimonials.
-Once you extract these answers, leaving just questions to do with morality and practical behaviour, the results are even more marked.
-On average, children provided the negative answer on 2.3 of the questions prior to the program, versus 1.1 after the program (amounting to a 52% reduction in negative responses).
+explored below: we conclude the questions did not adequately capture the children's attitudes either before or after the test, based in part on teachers' and implementers' testimonials.
+Once you extract these answers, leaving just questions to do with morality and practical behaviour, the results are even more marked (see Figure 2).
+On average, children provided the negative answer on 2.3 of the questions prior to the programme versus 1.1 after the programme (amounting to a 52 per cent reduction in negative responses).

 But the most significant result comes when the most vulnerable of children are analysed.
-Those children who answered with negative responses for three or more questions out of 10 were classified as "at risk", amounting to 38.6% of the sample before the programme.
-After taking the program, those answering three or more questions negatively were reduced to 10.3%, translating into a reduction of negative attitudes (or those deemed "at risk") by 73%.
+Those children who answered with negative responses for three or more questions out of 10 were classified as 'at risk', amounting to 38.6 per cent of the sample before the programme.
+After taking the program, those answering three or more questions negatively were reduced to 10.3 per cent, translating into a reduction of negative attitudes (or those deemed 'at risk') by 73 per cent (Figure 3).

-We can categorise all the children according to how "at risk": 0 or 1 negative response out of 10 is no risk (green in the graph below); 2 negative responses is medium (yellow); and 3 and over is high (red).
-As this graph shows, the distribution of the children shifts significantly:
+We can categorize all the children according to how 'at risk': 0 or 1 negative response out of 10 is no risk (green in the graph below), 2 negative responses is medium (yellow) and 3 and over is high (red).
+As this graph shows, the distribution of the children shifts significantly (Figure 4).